kadirpekel/gql/README.md

 A flexible and type-safe GraphQL schema builder for Go that automatically generates GraphQL schemas from Go types and functions.
 It nicely stands on the shoulders of [`github.com/graphql-go/graphql`](https://github.com/graphql-go/graphql), a battle-tested package widely used in production environments.

+## Why Gql?

+GraphQL in Go can be frustrating.
+If you've tried [`gqlgen`](https://github.com/99designs/gqlgen), you might have been overwhelmed by the code generation, hidden complexity, and unnecessary bloat.
+On the other hand, [`graphql-go/graphql`](https://github.com/graphql-go/graphql) offers a more manual approach but comes with verbosity and an unintuitive structure that makes schema definition cumbersome. **Gql** is here to solve that problem by providing a flexible, type-safe, and intuitive way to build GraphQL schemas directly from Go types and functions—without code generation or unnecessary boilerplate.

 ## Features

 - **Type-Safe**: Uses Go types to define your GraphQL schema effortlessly.